sideeffffect/loggingexperiment/README.md

 ## Implementation considerations

- * use Circe for the encoding
+ * use Jackson for the encoding by default (used by Logback Logstash encoder too)
  * mimic `slf4j`'s `Logger` API/capabilities
     * always as free-form strings -- simplest solution